Achuan-2/siyuan-themes-tsundoku/README.md

 ![](preview.png)

-> Tip in the front row: Postgraduates in Brain Transformation Institute of Fudan University are studying ing, and their life is much busier than I expected.
-Now, updating the theme is often just to relax (fishing), so the theme will only focus on perfecting and fixing defects and adapting to the new version in the future.
-There are also many excellent themes in Siyuan Community, and you are welcome to use other themes.
-> ——Achuan-2 was released on December 10, 2022.

 **Introduction**: [Siyuan] (https://github.com/Siyuan-Note/Siyuan) is a local priority personal knowledge management system, which supports completely offline use and end-to-end encryption synchronization.
 Combine blocks, outlines and two-way links to build your eternal digital garden.
 This theme is a personal original theme, specially designed for Siyuan notes.